mohsin241/TokenContract-project/README.md

  $ mkdir TokenContract
  $ cd TokenContract

 Step 3.
-Copy the project to the folder (I have used truffle pet-shop-box boilerplate)
+Copy the project to the folder (I have used truffle pet-shop-box boilerplate for the project)

 Step 4.
 Start Ganache
 This will start your local blockchain instance.